 We offer several tooth replacement options at our Burlington, NC dentist office.
 Additionally, we use the most advanced dental technology in Burlington, NC, to ensure optimal patient comfort and efficiency.
 The high- quality restorations will restore the form and function of your mouth.
 Missing bone can be restored with a bone grafting procedure, followed by a restoration.

-Why a Tooth Extraction
+Is a Tooth Extraction Necessary?

 Our primary goal is to preserve your natural teeth.
 We may use white tooth fillings, crowns to repair decayed or damaged teeth.
 If necessary, a root canal may be performed to save your tooth.
 Unfortunately, some teeth are beyond repair or cause misalignment and other complications.